 The number of varying social media applications continues to grow too.
-Previously, if you educated yourself on the mechanics of Facebook, TikTok, Snapchat and Instagram, you'd pretty much be covered.
-However, we're now in an age where a multitude of apps exist, and they're more complex than ever before.
-Whilst the above remain popular, more apps are being created all the time, and many of them are free to download and available at the touch of a button.
+Previously, if you educated yourself on the mechanics of Facebook, TikTok, Snapchat and Instagram, you might be up to date.
+However, we are now in an age where a multitude of apps exist, and they are more complex than ever before.
+Whilst the above remain popular, more apps are being created all the time and many of them are free to download and available at the touch of a button.

-Such are the range of risks we now need to be aware of and the different platforms that individuals can access, it's not easy to keep up to date.
+Such are the range of risks we now need to be aware of and the different platforms that individuals can access, it is not easy to keep up to date.